kremalicious/blog/_src/_posts/2015-08-02-simple-tor-setup-on-mac-os-x.md

 When you're already in the Terminal to start up Tor, additionally setting the network settings invloves a lot of fiddling around.
 Ain't nobody got time for that.

-Thankfully OS X provides a way to programmatically set those proxy values via the `networksetup` utility.
+Thankfully macOS provides a way to programmatically set those proxy values via the `networksetup` utility.
 I've found a [nice script](http://leonid.shevtsov.me/en/an-easy-way-to-use-tor-on-os-x) for this but running it opened multiple admin password prompts.
 So I extended it a bit to make it more user friendly.

 In a nutshell, this shell script asks you for your admin password upfront, starts up Tor, and sets all required proxy network settings automatically: